IBM/aihwkit/docs/source/design.rst

-The main purpose of this layer is to abstract away the implementation-specific complexities of the simulator layers, and map the structures and classes into an interface that caters to the needs of the Pytorch layer.
+The main purpose of this layer is to abstract away the implementation-specific complexities of the simulator layers, and map the structures and classes into an interface that caters to the needs of the PyTorch layer.
 This also provides benefits in regards to serialization and separating concerns overall.

 Relevant modules: